SQLitis/monsters/README.rst

   Improved grab|16|Large|27|Bear, Brown|Monster Manual|6
   Improved grab|18|Large|27|Bear, Polar|Monster Manual|8
   Improved grab|23|Large|31|Bear, Dire|Monster Manual|12

+...*except* for the Serpent Kingdoms sewerm.
+This just goes to show that the database doesn't yet include racial bonuses.
+A sewerm has a +16 racial bonus on grapple checks, so although it's Small, with 2HD and Str 17 it has total +16 to grapple checks.
+Also, anesthetic poison.

 Of course, an animal could in theory be trained to grapple even if it doesn't naturally do so.
 Sometimes, indeed, you don't actually want or need to damage the target in grappling them.
 If it is Huge or bigger, the Snatch feat grants Improved Grab for a claw or bite attack.